Felip (musician): Influences

-Ken is a fan of metal and rock bands such as IV of Spades, Slipknot, Korn, Metallica, FM Static, Sleeping with Sirens, and Paramore.
-He also likes hip-hop bands and, due to his religious upbringing, gospel bands.
-Ken's inspirations for "Bulan" included Post Malone, Lay Zhang, One Ok Rock and Jaden Smith.
-He was influenced by hip-hop artists such as Al James, Kendrick Lamar, Travis Scott, Post Malone, Kid Cudi, and Lil Uzi Vert in Complex.
-His favorite K-pop artist is BTS member RM and EXO's Kai.
-He is also a fan of RnB music and singer Daniel Caesar.
+Felip is a fan of metal and rock bands such as IV of Spades, Slipknot, Korn, Metallica, FM Static, Sleeping with Sirens, and Paramore.
+He also likes hip-hop bands and, influenced by his religious upbringing, gospel bands.
+Felip's inspirations for "Bulan" included Post Malone, Lay Zhang, One Ok Rock and Jaden Smith.
+He cited hip-hop artists such as Al James, Kendrick Lamar, Travis Scott, Post Malone, Kid Cudi, and Lil Uzi Vert as inspirations for Complex.
+He has also cited BTS member RM and Exo's Kai as his favorite K-pop artists.
+He is also a fan of R&B music and singer Daniel Caesar.